Limych/media_player.linkplay/README.md

       data:
         entity_id: media_player.sound_room1
 ```
-These services are compatible out of the box with the gpeaker group object in @kalkih's [Mini Media Player](https://github.com/kalkih/mini-media-player) card for Lovelace UI.
+These services are compatible out of the box with the speaker group object in @kalkih's [Mini Media Player](https://github.com/kalkih/mini-media-player) card for Lovelace UI.

 ## Presets